RazinAleksandr/RazinAleksandr.github.io/_pages/about.md

 Hey! 👋

-I am Aleksandr Razin, an MSc graduate in Machine Learning from ITMO University, currently seeking a PhD focused on generative methods for visual synthesis and understanding, controllable AI, and deep metric and representation learning.

-Broadly, I am interested in generative AI, computer vision, and making AI systems more controllable and efficient.
-I enjoy bridging the gap between theoretical advances and real-world applications.
+I’m Aleksandr Razin, an MSc graduate in Machine Learning from ITMO University.
+My research sits at the intersection of image restoration, generative computer vision, and multimodal learning.
+I’m broadly interested in controllable, personalized generative systems that combine structural understanding with creative synthesis under low latency, and I enjoy turning theoretical advances into practical, reliable tools.

-During my research journey, I've worked on pipeline inspection robotics (patented), improved industrial computer vision at Huawei, and developed depth-conditioned diffusion models for super-resolution.
-My thesis focused on enhancing generative models with spatial conditioning to reduce artifacts and improve quality.
+Along the way, I’ve worked on pipeline-inspection robotics (patented) and advanced industrial computer vision at Huawei, where I focused on efficient image restoration—super-resolution, denoising, and demosaicing for both images and video—as well as diffusion models for image generation.
+My MSc thesis studied spatial conditioning in generative models, with a depth-conditioned approach to super-resolution that reduced artifacts and improved fidelity in low-level vision tasks.

-Lately, I have been focusing on: (1) Few-shot personalization in generative models, (2) Quality-efficiency trade-offs in diffusion models, and (3) Self-improving data ecosystems for robust AI systems.
+Currently, I’m turning image restoration methods into generative modeling to improve personalization and efficiency.
+I’m seeking a PhD supervisor/professor and open to challenging, impactful research opportunities.

 You can find my [CV](/cv/) here.
-I am always open to collaboration — feel free to reach out via email!
+I’m always open to collaboration, feel free to reach out by email!